 This means that these people don’t have to live in the city anymore if they don’t want to.
 They can move to the mountains or the forest or a farm in the middle of nowhere and still be able to do their job.
 This flexibility could bring about lower property values in urban areas as demand for housing there could decrease.

-Extensive online list practices mean that people don’t need a real estate agent to find a home.
+Extensive online lists mean that people don’t need a real estate agent to find a home.
 They don’t need a real-life mortgage broker to obtain the loan they need.
 People need advisors.
 They need facilitators.
-Real estate and mortgage professionals must keep that in mind as tech takes over the industry.
+Real estate and mortgage professionals must keep that in mind as technology takes over the industry.

-EasyKnock has embraced the technology that is changing the real estate industry and broadening the horizons of real estate customers.
-Ask us how we can use that technology to benefit you!
+EasyKnock has embraced the real estate technology that is changing the real estate industry and broadening the horizons of real estate customers.
+Talk to a real estate agent about how the real estate world is changing and contact us to see how we can use that technology to benefit you!